gamesbook/protograf/docs/source/hexagonal_grids.rst

       been set to the reference keyword ``{{label}}``

-      Because of the enclosing brackets ``{{...}}`` the keyword will be replaced by the actual value of the sequence number in which the hexagon has been drawn.
+      Because of the enclosing brackets ``{{...}}`` the keyword will be replaced by the actual value of hexagon co-ordinates in which the circle has been drawn.

 ===== ======